Our Services

 Helpful Resources

-A high ALT means your liver cells are leaking enzyme into your blood due to stress or injury, often reversible when treated early, with common causes including fatty liver, alcohol use, viral hepatitis, medications or supplements, and even recent intense exercise.
+A high ALT level signals that your liver cells are releasing enzymes into your bloodstream due to stress or injury.
+The good news: when caught early, elevated ALT is often reversible.
+Common causes include fatty liver disease, alcohol use, viral hepatitis (including chronic forms), medications or supplements, and even recent intense exercise.

 Let's break down what ALT is, why it rises, what it could mean for your liver, and what medically approved next steps look like.